MrFomkoe/MrFomkoe.github.io/README.md

 # Roman
 1 Timer - check how to code timer with stops, resumes.
 Need to get data from timer and write it in a file.

-Sound design - soundbar + sounds
+Sound design - soundbar + sounds / done

 Tic tac toe?!

-Rock, paper, scissors
+Rock, paper, scissors / done